sockjs/sockjs-client/README.md

 ### SockJS class

-Similar to 'WebSocket' class 'SockJS' constructor takes one, or more arguments:
+Similar to the 'WebSocket' API, the 'SockJS' constructor takes one, or more arguments:

 ```javascript
 var sockjs = new SockJS(url, _reserved, options);